Disney Jr. (Europe, Middle East and Africa): France

 Originally launched as Playhouse Disney on 2 November 2002, along with Disney Channel +1 and Toon Disney; later rebranded as Disney Junior on 28 May 2011 in both SD and HD.
 Available through France until January 1, 2025 and its overseas territories, Francophone Africa, Haiti, Luxembourg, Belgium, and Switzerland.

 Europe, Middle East and Africa (EMEA)

 A pan-regional feed available through Bulgaria, Greece, Cyprus, Poland, Romania, Turkey with the Middle East (except Iran, Israel, and Syria), most of Africa, the Baltics, and the Balkan countries.
 Launched on 1 June 2011, while 1 March 2012 in Romania.
 The Polish and Romanian transmissions airs local advertisements.
 The Hungarian version was initially available between 1 July 2015 to December 2017 with a Hungarian language audio track.
 Since 2016, it began broadcasting in Arabic.
 In the Czech Republic, it only aired with Czech subtitles.
 In Turkey, it is the only Disney-branded TV channel since April 2022.

-Spain

-Disney Junior launched on 11 June 2011, replacing Playhouse Disney (which was launched on 16 November 2001) with a Spanish language track.
-It is also available in Andorra.
-It's currently the only Disney-branded TV channel in Spain since the closure of Disney Channel in 2025.